Mean-field limit of non-exchangeable systems: Introduction. Multi-agent systems on graphs

 Various extensions of graphons have been proposed to handle less stringent assumptions than~\eqref{densegraph}.
-We mention in particular the extension to {\it $L^p$ graphons} in~\cite{BCCZ1,BCCZ2}, the more general operator-based extension in~\cite{BacSze} based on {\it graphops}, and the measure-theoretic extension in \cite{KunLovSze} based on {\it s-graphons}.
+We mention in particular the aforementioned extension to {\it $L^p$ graphons} in~\cite{BCCZ1,BCCZ2}, the more general operator-based extension in~\cite{BacSze} based on {\it graphops}, and the measure-theoretic extension in \cite{KunLovSze} based on {\it s-graphons}.
 Each of the three classes of continuum objects contain the family of finite graphs, and they can be endowed with a compact metric space structure under a certain topology, similarly to what it was done for graphons.
-We emphasize that the above assumption~\eqref{meanfieldscaling} only provides uniform bounds for $w_N$ in the mixed spaces $L^\infty_\xi\mathcal{M}_\zeta=L^\infty_\xi([0,\ 1],\ \mathcal{M}_\zeta([0,\ 1])$ and $L^\infty_\zeta\mathcal{M}_\xi=L^\infty_\zeta([0,\ 1],\ \mathcal{M}_\xi([0,\ 1])$.
-This scaling suggests defining a new class of continuum objects which we shall call {\it extended graphons}, see next section and Definition \ref{D-extended-graphons} below for further details.
+We emphasize that the above assumption~\eqref{meanfieldscaling} represents a scaling of weights $w_{ij}$ and only provides uniform bounds for $w_N$ in the mixed spaces $L^\infty_\xi\mathcal{M}_\zeta=L^\infty_\xi([0,\ 1],\ \mathcal{M}_\zeta([0,\ 1])$ and $L^\infty_\zeta\mathcal{M}_\xi=L^\infty_\zeta([0,\ 1],\ \mathcal{M}_\xi([0,\ 1])$.
+The scaling of weights in $L^\infty_\xi\mathcal{M}_\zeta \cap L^\infty_\zeta\mathcal{M}_\xi$ corresponds to a continuous versions of the same discrete version~\eqref{meanfieldscaling} of the scaling and suggests defining a new class of continuum objects which we shall call {\it extended graphons}, see next section and Definition \ref{D-extended-graphons} below for further details.
 A similarly scaled extension was developed in~\cite{KunLovSze}, based on {\it digraph measures} or bounded everywhere defined families of measures, and is discussed more at length after Theorem~\ref{maintheorem}.
 Closely related is also the scaling in~\cite{Lucon}, where the author considered limits of random graphs sampled from graphons not necessarily bounded but belonging to the mixed space $L^\infty_\xi([0,\ 1],L^2_\zeta([0,\ 1]))$.
+In contrast with classical graphons, our measure-valued definition of extended graphons reflects, in part, the sparsity of the network (as they are intimately related to graphops, s-graphons, and digraph measures), but also, the microscopic inhomogeneity of the network.
+A fundamental example of this lies in constant graphons, which are associated with homogeneous graphs.
+We refer to Section \ref{subsec:example-convergence} for some examples sparse and inhomogeneous graph sequences which converge to extended graphons under our notion of convergence.

 The goal of this paper is not to provide a complete classification of the existing theories of graph limits.
 However, the above classes of objects can be compared, and so has been done in more dedicated literature, {\it e.g.} \cite{BacSze,KunLovSze} and also \cite{GkoKueh,KueXu}.
 Without any intention of comparing their topologies, the previous classes of objects are related as sketched in Figure \ref{fig:graphons-comparison}, at least when restricted to symmetric weights.
 We note that extended graphons account for an intermediate degree of sparsity as they occupy an intermediate position between the class of graphons and graphops.
 This fact will become clearer later in Section \ref{sec:hierarchy}, and more particularly in the operator representation of extended graphons in Lemma \ref{bilinearbound}.
 However, we do emphasize the topology that we use on those extended graphons is very distinct from other known objects.